fonttools/fontbakery/CONTRIBUTING.md

 ## Breaking Changes

-Some changes may break our compatibility with previous versions of Font Bakery.
+Some changes may break our compatibility with previous versions of FontBakery.
 When that happens, we need to release that change with a new major version number to indicate to users that it contains breaking changes.
 When you realize that you may need to make a breaking change, discuss it with